Human Access Project: Events

 In 2016, incumbent Portland mayor Ted Wheeler swam his ballot across the Willamette River with the River Hugger Swim Team, and later joined HAP for the first annual Mayoral Swim.
 As a way to lead by example and demonstrate to the people of Portland that the river is safe for swimming and recreation from a human health perspective, HAP organized an annual Mayoral Swim with Wheeler.
 The first and second events were held on August 18, 2016, and July 27, 2017, respectively.
 The event happened again in 2018 and 2019.

 In August 2017, HAP organized a solar eclipse viewing party in innertubes on the river launching from the Fire House Dock.
 In 2025, the group hosted a swim to celebrate a year without any combined sewer overflows in the Willamette River.
+HAP hosts the beach party Friday Splashdown at Audrey McCall Beach.

+In addition to events organized by HAP, there have been benefits organized to benefit the group.
+In 2026, Nike Swim organized the inaugural Portland Mile race.
+Approximately 150 people participated in the sold-out event.